Who may apply and who is accepted?

-Participants were asked on their program evaluations to rate how safe they felt while on campus.
+Participants in previous years have been asked on their program evaluations to rate how safe they felt while on campus.
 The rating scale ranged from 1 which meant “Totally Safe” to 4 which meant “Completely Unsafe.”
-The students’ average rating was 1.2 which was very close to “Totally Safe”.
+The students’ average rating was 1.2 which fell between “Totally Safe” and “Above Average.”

 Entrance to the residence hall requires an electronic key card and passage by a security desk that is staffed by security guards around the clock.
 The front door is the only way to enter and exit the building.
 The VCU Police monitor dorm access and exit according to student card key swipes.
 Students found entering or exiting the building after curfew will be dismissed from the program immediately.

 Counselors are upper-level undergraduates, graduate students or teachers who have completed a rigorous application procedure, provide references, and pass a background check.
 The Counselors complete an extensive training program prior to the Summer Intensive.

 Participants will have a choice of going home for the weekends (or one weekend) or participating in the Art Adventure Weekends.
 Students who decide to engage in the Art Adventure Weekends will select from five course offerings each weekend.
 These students will receive eight additional hours of instruction each weekend for a fee of $50 per weekend.
 Past course offerings have included an Introduction to Jewelry Making, Introduction to Typography, Screenplay Writing, Enameling, and Bookmaking to name a few.

 Are there art supply stores close to campus?

 If students are unable to find the necessary art supplies before they arrive there are a number of art supply store within walking distance of the residence hall, and the VCU Bookstore carries a wide range of art supplies in case students run out of something during the Intensive.

 What is the weather like in Richmond during July?